Reinforcement learning

-Introduction
+Principles

 Due to its generality, reinforcement learning is studied in many disciplines, such as game theory, control theory, operations research, information theory, simulation-based optimization, multi-agent systems, swarm intelligence, and statistics.
-In the operations research and control literature, reinforcement learning is called approximate dynamic programming, or neuro-dynamic programming.
-The problems of interest in reinforcement learning have also been studied in the theory of optimal control, which is concerned mostly with the existence and characterization of optimal solutions, and algorithms for their exact computation, and less with learning or approximation, particularly in the absence of a mathematical model of the environment.
-In economics and game theory, reinforcement learning may be used to explain how equilibrium may arise under bounded rationality.
+In the operations research and control literature, RL is called approximate dynamic programming, or neuro-dynamic programming.
+The problems of interest in RL have also been studied in the theory of optimal control, which is concerned mostly with the existence and characterization of optimal solutions, and algorithms for their exact computation, and less with learning or approximation (particularly in the absence of a mathematical model of the environment).

-Basic reinforcement learning is modeled as a Markov decision process (MDP):
+Basic reinforcement learning is modeled as a Markov decision process: